 In 2009, the Town completed an Inflow and Infiltration study of its wastewater system.
 This study noted that the DelTech, Georgetown Plaza, Health Unit, and Main pump stations were particularly affected by heavy rainfall periods, indicating susceptibility to inflow and infiltration.
 In addition, 749 manholes were inspected and numerous manhole condition issues were found including minor to severely broken and cracked wall sections, broken frames or covers, frames not properly mortared to manhole tops, missing or corroded manhole steps, root intrusion, leaking precast manhole joints, leaking pipe penetrations, deteriorated or poorly constructed benches and troughs, and missing infiltration cups.
 When additional sections of the Town's sewer lines were inspected utilizing gravity sewer television inspections, numerous pipe condition issues were found.
-These included cracked and broken pipes, leaking pipe joints, leaking lateral connections, sags in many pipe sections, heavy grease and sludge accumulations was prepared, based on the severity of the deficiency in the facility combined with the greatest potential for immediate reduction in the inflow and infiltration flow.
+These included cracked and broken pipes, leaking pipe joints, leaking lateral connections, sags in many pipe sections, heavy grease and sludge accumulations, and root intrusion in lateral connections and pipe joints.
+When this work was completed, a list of prioritized recommendations was prepared, based on the severity of the deficiency in the facility combined with the greatest potential for immediate reduction in the inflow and infiltration flow.
 System repairs were divided into two categories, collection system repairs and manholes repairs, with costs associated with each being provided.
 In addition, a list of supplemental recommendations was provided as additional funds became available.